What is a Bengal?

 young; baby cheetahs go through a similar fuzzy stage.
 Then,

-depending on the seasons, the fuzzy coat falls out and the coloration
+depending on the seasons, the fuzzy coat falls out and the colouration

-returns, unless, of course, the kitten was gray (tawny) at birth.
+returns, unless, of course, the kitten was grey (tawny) at birth.
 All

-Bengals must have a black tail tip, regardless of body color.
+Bengals must have a black tail tip, regardless of body colour.
 The

 marbled has no counterpart in the wild, and in captivity no two